eamena-project/eamena-arches-dev/projects/cod/README.md

 # City of the Dead
-> *aka* Cairo project, *aka* CoD, Unknown Heritage in the 'City of the Dead', DOCUMENTATION OF THE UNREGISTERED HERITAGE OF THE EASTERN CEMETERY IN CAIRO
+> *aka*: Cairo project, CoD, Eastern Cemetery, Qarafat Ash-Sharq, QRF0, Unknown Heritage in the 'City of the Dead', DOCUMENTATION OF THE UNREGISTERED HERITAGE OF THE EASTERN CEMETERY IN CAIRO, Unlisted historic monuments of the Eastern Cemetery, (the "Desert of the Mamluks") in Cairo, Egypt.

 see [Issue #54](https://github.com/eamena-project/eamena-arches-dev/issues/54)

+## Search URL

+#

 ## Aims